Cambuchi/blog-src/content/posts/build-a-blog.md

 ### 1. Free

 * From beginning to end, this entire process is free.
-This blog you are looking at right now was made for free and does not cost anything to host.
+This blog you are looking at right now was created with this stack for free and does not cost anything to host.
 * GitHub Pages is already set up to easily support paid custom domains if you want a different URL for your blog.

 ### 2. Easy content creation with a CMS